kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

  ""area"": 73532.5556, ""aspect_ratio"": 1.67, ""data_type"": ""ANNOTATION/BOUNDING_BOX""},
 ```

-The above example has multiple objects within a single image, in order to ingest this you would need a single field
-containing the list of bounding boxes.
+The above example has multiple objects within a single image, which is represented in Kolena as a list of bounding boxes.

 For example:
 ```python